 Lot blatantly disregards the safety of his daughters over the protection of the men by placing his girls in a position of disaster.

 Why does Lot protect the two angels (men) who have the power to wipe out the city and does not protect his daughters instead?”
 Lot was ready to have his daughters raped and killed?

-Remember in this story where the visiting angels (men) preferred to sleep in the public square (maybe to warn others) but Lot “hoarded” them to come into his home instead.
+Remember in this story where the visiting angels (men) preferred to sleep in the public square (maybe to warn others) but Lot “hoarded” them into his home.

 The bold text writes “Stand back there thou camest to sojourn, was it also to judge?

-It was an unpleasant situation because no one was being good on either sides.
+It was a stressful situation because no one was being hospitable on either sides.

 In a few verses below.
 When the angel inquires of Lot if he has any daughters or sons-in-law, “ And Lot went out and spoke to his sons-in-law who had married his daughters, and said rise up and depart out of this place.”
 But they ignored him and stayed behind.